udgam-bhattarai/Genre-Classifier/README.md

 # Spotify Genre Classification - FML Capstone

 This project involves building a multi-class classification model using a dataset of ~50,000 Spotify tracks, each labeled with a genre and described by audio features like tempo, energy, and danceability.
 The goal is to predict music genres accurately using various machine learning models after preprocessing and dimensionality reduction.
+Read [FML_Capstone.pdf](./FML_Capstone.pdf) for more details.

 ## Key Steps